khamuqbil/real-estate-docus/development-process.md

 # Competitor Analysis and Market Research

-Understand the market and our competitors.
-**Discovery phase;** what makes us unique.
+Understand the market and our competitors. **Discovery phase;** what makes us unique.

 > [!IMPORTANT]
 > What do they offer?
-> What's working well for them?
+What's working well for them?
 What's not

+> [!IMPORTANT]\
+> Crucial information necessary for users to succeed.

 # Strategy and Feature Planning

 - **Milestones:** Break the project into stages
   - Design
   - Development